 You need:

 Then calculate: break-even month, LTV over 12/24/36 months, and net revenue and ROI by cohort.
+Start with a diagnostic assessment to establish your baseline before building the model.

 Example: A conservative in-house model — five cities, 15 canvassers each, 26,000 new sustainers per year at $27.50/month, 55% twelve-month retention, and $290 CPA — produces roughly $15.1 million in five-year revenue against $7.54 million in total cost.
 That is approximately 2:1 ROI.
 At 33% retention, the same program never breaks even.